-thinkIndia Foundation emerged from a passion for the arts and faith in its power to unite communities, a belief in service to the community, and a commitment to put all off it into practice for charitable giving.
+thinkIndia emerged from a passion for the arts, faith in the power of the arts to unite communities, belief in service to the community and a commitment to leverage these for charitable giving.

 Our exciting vehicles to execute those ideas include:

 - staging Broadway-style theatrical productions in major theaters in the DFW metroplex